Don”t you just LOVE really fun door knockers?

 Today homeowners choose to decorate their front doors with door knockers for a variety of reasons.

-Whether a homeowner wishes to incorporate their heritage into the home, complement the architectural design, or add a trendy emblem like a pineapple, it is the owners’ opportunity to adorn personality and curb appeal.
+Whether a homeowner wishes to incorporate their heritage into the home, complement the architectural design, or add a trendy emblem like a pineapple, it is the owners’ opportunity to adorn a personal touch, curb appeal and a lasting impression.

-Let’s have a look at some current popular designs.
+Let’s have a look at some current popular designs and the best door knockers out there today.

 1. Pineapple Door Knocker